hubblec4/mpvMatroska/README.md

 All you have to do is copy the mpvMatroska folder into the mpv-scripts folder.

+The current version of mpvMatroska can be downloaded in the `Releases`.

 ### uosc

 mpvMatroska uses the GUI from [uosc](https://github.com/tomasklaen/uosc) to display lists and buttons. mpvMatroska still works without uosc, but then you don't have any selection lists.

-#### Test version

-For the moment, a [test version](https://gleitz.info/index.php?attachment/100238-mpvmatroska-zip/) can be downloaded here.

 ## working Matroska features